osx-tools/asahi-encrypt/README.md

 Features:
 - Decent error handling.
 It unlikely let you go wrong, eg. accidentally encrypt your running system, or unsuitable partition.
-- Resumable.
-You can interrupt the execution at any point.
-Just run again to continue.
-- Idempotent.
-You can run it as many times as you want, even run against already encrypted system.
-The changes are mede only if required.
+- Resumable and idempotent.
+In case of interruption or power loss at any point of execution, just run again to continue, it will take care of recovery/resuming of encryption if needed, all changes are made once, no matter how many times you run the script.
-- Provides means to mount and unmount encrypted or unencrypted Asahi Linux installations to do configuration or maintenance jobs if needed.
+- Can mount and unmount encrypted or unencrypted Asahi Linux installations to do configuration or maintenance jobs if needed.

 Before proceeding:
 - Please backup your data